 How to Cite

 Ahmadi Ahangarānī, H. ., Majidi, S. M., & Baqizadeh, M. J. .
-(1404).
-The Dual Nature of Criminal Justice in Islamic Penal Code: The Contrast and Interaction of Restorative and Non-Restorative Approaches in Hadd, Qisas, and Diyat Crimes.
-The Encyclopedia of Comparative Jurisprudence and Law, 1-16. https://www.jecjl.com/index.php/jecjl/article/view/498
+(1405).
+The Dual Nature of Criminal Justice in the Islamic Penal Code: Confrontation and Interaction Between Restorative and Non-Restorative Approaches in Hudud, Qisas, and Diyah Crimes.
+The Encyclopedia of Comparative Jurisprudence and Law, 1-19. https://jecjl.com/index.php/jecjl/article/view/498

 Similar Articles